zhaozy21/zhaozy21.github.io/content/publication/ICIEA/index.md

  Simulation and experimental results demonstrate that the rotor position can be estimated with an accuracy of 1 electrical degree under various speed and load.
 Sensorless closed-loop trajectory tracking control based on the proposed method is realized, which shows an exciting prospect of sensorless control in high-performance servo systems.

+{{< figure src="img.png" title="Hardware designd for current derivative measurements and motor drive." >}}

+Following are the videos of the experimental results.
+The first video shows the sensorless control system acting as an elevator tractor.
+The second video shows the sensorless closed-loop trajectory tracking control results.
+The third video shows the system acting as a controlled robot joint.

 {{< video src="1.mp4" controls="yes">}}
 {{< video src="2.mp4" controls="yes">}}
 {{< video src="3.mp4" controls="yes">}}